 We also represent employees who blow the whistle on fraud.
 To learn more, go to Fight Fraud Find Justice.

-Our employment lawyers in Washington DC represent clients who have experienced race discrimination during their employment at major corporations, such as Lockheed, and while serving public, such as working for the Fire Department of New York.
+Our DC employee discrimination lawyers represent clients who have experienced race discrimination during their employment at major corporations, such as Lockheed, and while serving public, such as working for the Fire Department of New York.

 Founding Partner Cyrus Mehri helped secure one of the largest race employment discrimination class action settlements in the history, representing 2,200 current and former African-American employees of The Coca-Cola Company.
 The suit alleged that Coca-Cola employed racially discriminatory business practices that limited the professional advancement of African-American employees.
 The terms of the $192 million settlement also required that Coke become a leader among Fortune 500 companies in equitable employment practices.